Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Discussion on the bi-stability jump

 Observationally, changing wind parameters and specific line profiles in individual luminous blue variable stars provides evidence for a mass-loss rate change \citep{Groh2011a, Groh2011b}.
 This could also be found in recent hydrodynamical evolution models \citet{Grassitelli+2021} implementing a specific formalism of the bi-stability jump mass-loss description \citet{Smith+2004}.
 In contrast, empirical evidence for a mass-loss rate increase in normal OB supergiants is much less clear.
 Already \citet{Vink2000} noted a discrepancy between their theoretical predictions and some of the measurements by \citet{Kudritzki1999} in the $12500<T_{\rm eff}/\rm K<22500$ temperature regime.
-Also \citet{Trundle2004} confirmed the overestimation of theoretical mass-loss compared to mid B-type supergiant stars.
+Also \citet{Trundle2004} confirmed the discrepancy between theoretical mass-loss rates and empirical modeling.
 Recent investigations of blue supergiants in the Galaxy \citep{Bernini-Peron2023,deBurgos2024}, LMC \citep{Verhamme2024,Alkousa2025}, and SMC \citep{Bernini-Peron2024} could not find a clear mass-loss enhancement when transitioning to cooler $T_{\rm eff}$, but in particular the detailed analysis efforts of individual targets \citep{Bernini-Peron2023,Bernini-Peron2024,Alkousa2025} show that there is no clear monotonic downward trend in the mass-loss rates predicted by \citet{Bjorklund2023}.
 Among the available descriptions the results align reasonably well with the predictions from \citet{Krticka2021, Krticka2024} including a shallow mass-loss increase, albeit with some scatter depending on the sample.